Mother (video game series): Legacy

 The series has a legacy as both "one of Japan's most beloved" and the video game cognoscenti's "sacred cow", and is known for its long-lasting, resilient fan community.
-At one point leading up to Mother 3's release, the series' "Love Theme" played as music on hold for the Japan Post.
+At one point leading up to Mother 3's release, the series' "Love Theme" played as music on hold for Japan Post.
 Similarly, the Eight Melodies theme used throughout the series has been incorporated into Japanese elementary school music classrooms.
 Donlan of 1001 Video Games You Must Play Before You Die wrote that EarthBound is "name-checked by the video gaming cognoscenti more often than it's actually been played".

 Critics consider EarthBound a "classic" or "must-play" among video games.
 The game was included in multiple top 50 games of all time lists, including that of Famitsu readers in 2006 and IGN readers in 2005 and 2006.
 IGN ranks the game 13th in its top 100 SNES games and 26th among all games for its in-game world, which was "distinct and unforgettable" for its take on Americanism, unconventional settings, and 1960s music.
 And Gamasutra named it one of its 20 "essential" Japanese role-playing games.
 The rerelease was Justin Haywald of GameSpot's game of the year, and Nintendo Life's Virtual Console game of the year.
 GameZone said it "would be a great disservice" to merely call EarthBound "a gem".
 In the United Kingdom, where EarthBound had been previously unreleased, GamesTM noted how it had been "anecdotally heralded as a retro classic".
 IGN's Scott Thompson said the game was "the true definition of a classic".
 Kotaku wrote that the game was content to make the player "feel lonely", and, overall, was special not for any individual aspect but for its method of using the video game medium to explore ideas impossible to explore in other media.